breakin/markdeep-offline/README.md

 * Markdeep needs the global properties document and window.
 We provide it this by parsing a document using JSDOM.
 * Currently the document that document and window is constructed from is a tiny little page containing meta information.
 This let me reuse one JSDOM document for multiple pages to be converted.
 This step feels very pointless for the node.js use-case somehow.
 * It is not possible to pass a DOM element to window.markdeep.format here since JSDOM does not supply innerHTML.
 This only affects node.js, nothing wrong with format itself.
 * I modified markdeep.js so that the user can pass in a custom file handler to do server-side file inclusion.
 This bypasses the iframe-mucking that happens client-side when possible.
+I later realized that I could pre-process data so markdeep doesn't need to be edited, might change to that later.

 Comments about markdeep itself
 ==============================